 I'm a dutch blogger who has the travelbug but i'm currently doing a internship in New Zealand.
 Read all about my adventures in kiwi land.

 After windy Surat Bay, I drove along the coast to Te Anau.
 Where famous sounds where.
-You know...the Milford Sound and Doubtful sound.
-Te Anau was a really beautiful place with a beautiful lake and the sounds in the background.
-It was a little town, that mostly popular was in summer because now it was almost desserted.
-But no worries, without the tourists it was even more beautiful :-)
+You know...the Milford Sound and Doubtful Sound.
+Te Anau was a really beautiful place with a beautiful lake and the refreshing background noise make it even more beautiful.
+It is a little town, mostly popular in summer but now, in the winter, it was almost desserted.
+No worries though -- without the tourists it was even more beautiful :-)

 The next day I headed to Milford Sound.
-120 km to the Sound and 120 km back.
+120km to the Sound and 120km back.
 The highway to Milford sound dates back to the 1930's but I was happy it gave me the opportunity to go there.
-I also wanted to go to Doubtful Sound but that was almost impossible (unless you have lots of money ;).
+I also wanted to go to Doubtful Sound but that was almost impossible....unless you have lots of money ;)

-On the way to Milford Sound[/caption] The Lonely Planet warned me about the big buses headed to Milford Sound.
-They told me to avoid the mornings and late afternoons.
-But ofcourse I didn't listen.
+I was warned about the big buses headed to Milford Sound and told me to avoid the mornings and late afternoons.
+But of course I didn't listen.
 In Te Anau it was pretty much desserted, so Milford Sound would be the same, right?
 I was totally wrong!!
-Lots of big buses, especially chinese.
-Yeah, chinese are pretty much everywhere.
+Lots of big buses, especially Chinese.
+Yeah, Chinese tourists are pretty much everywhere nowadays.
 But in the end, I did a pretty good job of avoiding them.
 Cheers for me. :-)

 Before I left Mt.
 Cook, I took one last look at the amazing view.
 Staying longer was no option, because there was so much more to see in the South.
 Early in the morning, when my carwindows were still frozen, I decided to drive more south, towards Oamaru.
 I drove along a few beautiful lakes that New Zealand has to offer: Lake Aviemore, Lake Benmore and Lake Waitiki.

-Before she send me off for my mission, she gave me some tips about what I should definitely should see here in Oamaru: "You have to go to the penguins tonight, just after sundown, just follow the smell, oh and don't forget to go the farmersmarket, oh and you have to see this en that....."
+Before she send me off for my mission, she gave me some tips about what I should definitely should see here in Oamaru: "You have to go see the penguins tonight, just after sundown, just follow the smell, oh and don't forget to go the farmersmarket, oh and you have to see this en that....."
 A lovely women but a minor case of ADHD.

-This morning I looked out off the window.
+This morning I looked out of the window.
 It was mostly grey, but on the bright side....it didn't rain.
 Yeah, just another day in the fall.
 Falls here in the Netherlands are mostly like that.
 You are lucky when it doesn't rain and really, really lucky when you see some sunshine.
 But the weather doesn't get me down, or at least i'm trying, but this make me also realise that I was really lucky in New Zealand.

 Even in the winter I got lots of sun.
 On the westcoast it was raining, buy hey...when doesn't it not rain on the westcoast, right?
 But it's not only the sun that made me have a fantastic time.
 It's also the amazing people i've met during my 9 month stay in New Zealand, but what are now the most awesome things about New Zealand: